rgwan/cadencii-free-tools/README.md

 Cadencii-Free Tools
 =====================

-OpenSource Synthesis tools for Cadencii.
+Opensource Synthesis tools for Cadencii and some reverse engineering tools.

 BUILD
 -------